Home > Australia Blog >

 What is the Australian Visitor Visa?

-The Australia Visitor Visa (Subclass 600) is a type of temporary visa that grants you permission to enter Australia for a specific period for tourism-related activities such as sightseeing, visiting family or friends, or taking a cruise.
+The Australia Visitor Visa (Subclass 600) is a temporary visa that grants you permission to enter Australia for a specific period for tourism-related activities such as sightseeing, visiting family or friends, or taking a cruise.

 The visa doesn't have a barcode or QR code and includes basic information about the traveler and their travel conditions.
 If you need help navigating the application process, we provide expert iVisa agents to guide you and ensure a smooth process.